kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

 In particular, implementations that create a new "dummy" cluster-local `Service` object for every `ServiceImport` will already have a `PTR` record generated due to the DNS resolution of the "dummy" `Service`.

-#### 2.3.4 - Records that should NOT exist for a Service with ClusterSetIP
+#### 2.3.4 - Records that MUST NOT exist for a Service with ClusterSetIP

-ClusterSetIP Services **SHOULD NOT** have a record disambiguating to a single cluster's backends, ex. `<clusterid>.<svc>.<ns>.svc.<clustersetzone>`.
-This form is reserved for possible future use and as updates to the MCS API standard may define its use in a specific way, implementations should not use or depend on DNS records of this form.
+ClusterSetIP Services **MUST NOT** have a record disambiguating to a single cluster's backends, ex. `<clusterid>.<svc>.<ns>.svc.<clustersetzone>`.
+This form is reserved for possible future use and as updates to the MCS API standard may define its use in a specific way, implementations must not use or depend on DNS records of this form.

 (See the DNS section of the [KEP-1645: Multi-Cluster Services API](README.md#not-allowing-cluster-specific-targeting-via-dns) for more context.)